iknowjason/BlueCloud/docs/awsinstall.md

 secret_key = "REPLACE_WITH_YOUR_VALUES"
 ```

-Your terraform.tfvars file should look similar to this but with your own AWS API key credentials:
+Your terraform.tfvars file should look similar to this but with your own AWS API key credentials.
+Note that these are sample fake credentials for demonstration purposes and not valid for any account:
 ```
-access_key = "AKIAS3EPLMIHS6T7OWNU"
+access_key = "AKIAS3DPLMIHS7T7OWNU"
-secret_key = "MHEmms+8Rh2l5JB+qhDcFnFaSzE7xfRi8GMhUGzY"
+secret_key = "MHEmms+6Rh1l4JB+ihDcFnFaSzE7xfRi8GMhUGzY"
 ```

 **Step 5:**  Edit the terraform.tfvars file to include your source network prefix for properly white listing AWS Security Groups.